velartrill/velartrill.github.io/orig/conspirators.md

 "He was gonna do it all over again.
 In my own fucking home."
 I can't see for the tears filling my eyes.
 "He was gonna hold me down and tear off my clothes again and— and he's gonna do it to Vi, and—"

 "And he's dead.
-He's dead, Rei.
+He's dead, Rei; stone cold dead.
 We killed him.
+Together.
 You put a bullet square between his eyes, we both saw it happen.
 He can't hurt you anymore."

 "He was supposed to burn.
 He was supposed to burn with the others!
 The justiciar— they told me— they told me they had them all, they—"

 "Rei.
 Nothing is gonna happen to you.
 Nothing is gonna happen to Violet.
 We are not going to let anything happen. *I* am not going to let anything happen.
 Never, never fucking again, you hear me?"
 Even Lena sounds agitated now, fury and indignation simmering in his voice.
 "Nobody is ever going to use you again."

 "I thought I was gonna die.
 It hurt so bad.
 I tried and tried and I couldn't get any air.
-Everything would go black and then suddenly I'm on the ground and he's kicking me, taking his clothes off— every time I tried to fight back he'd just grab me around the throat and I thought I was gonna die until I was t-too scared to fight, I just let him because I didn't want to die—"
+Everything would go black and then suddenly I'm on the ground and he's kicking me, taking his clothes off— every time I tried to fight back he'd just grab me around the throat and I thought I was gonna die until I was t-too scared to fight, I just let him because I didn't want to die and he made me bleed every single time—"

 I bury my head in Lena's shoulder, and he holds me tight as the tears stream from my eyes and my whole body reverberates with the force of my sobs.